 Below we have detailed reviews of responses received.
-But first, we present a summary of our recommended best practices.
+But first, we present a summary of our recommended [good practices].

-Summary of Best Practice Recommendations for Accountability, Transparency, and Participation within SO/AC/Groups
+Summary of [Good Practice] Recommendations for Accountability, Transparency, and Participation within SO/AC/Groups

-Our review leads us to recommend that each SO/AC/Group should implement the following "best practices", where applicable to their structure and purpose:
+Our review leads us to recommend that each SO/AC/Group should implement the following [good practices], where applicable to their structure and purpose: